zdravkov/kendo-docs/api/dataviz/diagram.md

 Specifies the type of the Shape using any of the built-in shape type.

 * "rectangle": this is the default option
-* "circle" : a circle/ellipse
+* "circle": a circle/ellipse
+* "image": an image

 ### shapeDefaults.x `Number` *(default: 0)*